 Skore software enabled a logistics company to remove 9 weeks of process discovery off each project within a systems implementation initiative.
 Find out how Skore did it and the best way to organise your systems implementation project.

 In mid 2019 a well known UK based logistics company, with circa 6,000 employees, were in the early stages of a major HR systems transformation.
 This ambitious systems implementation project would completely replace systems across the full hire-to-retire employee lifecycle over the coming months.

 In preparation the programme team were advised to plan 4 weeks to map and document processes for each individual project.
 However, due to a backlog of process projects, there was a 6 week wait.
 This made it 10 weeks before they could expect delivery of the necessary documentation.
 Unfortunately this date was 2 weeks after the proposed delivery for the first phase of the programme.

 The programme team utilised Skore software to run the process discovery work.
 The team using the software captured As-Is processes, understood the future state changes and identified where these processes integrated with other parts of the business.
 The initial As-Is discovery was completed in 2 days followed by another 2 days to define integration points and agree the To-Be state.
 The original 10 week plan estimate reduced to 4 days.

 Skore is commonly used by change management teams to rapidly discover and make sense of business processes.
 Used in live workshops teams come together to collaborate, share information and make important decisions right there and then.
 Here’s how it works:

-Saved Process Discovery Time
+Saved Process Mapping Time